 5. Carnival Jubilee (Carnival Cruises)

-Carnival Jubilee is the third and final vessel in Carnival Cruise Line’s XL class.
+Carnival Jubilee is the third and final vessel in Carnival Cruise Line’s Excel class.
 Circle “C” is the designated area where tweens ages 12 to 14 can hang out together for dance parties, outdoor movies, games, and other activities.
-The colorful space features comfy seating areas where kids can chill and chat while supervised by the ship’s friendly counselors.
-Young adults, 15 to 17 years old, can socialize with same age teens at Club o2.
-This venue features current music, movies, sports and video games, and karaoke.
-The space is also host to theme parties like Carnival’s version of a high school prom.
+Young adults, 15 to 17 years old, can socialize with same-age teens at Club o2.
+This venue features music, movies, video games, karaoke, and theme parties like Carnival’s version of a high school prom.

 EASY VACATIONS: 11 guided tour companies that offer trips around the world